dragon7-fc/misc/algorithm/LeetCode/[Lock] [Medium] [Solution] 548. Split Array with Equal Sum.md

 j+2 ≤ k ≤ n-2

-Having discussed the limits imposed on the cuts ii, jj, kk that we will apply on the given array numsnums, let's look at the first solution that comes to our mind.
+Having discussed the limits imposed on the cuts $i$, $j$, $k$ that we will apply on the given array $nums$, let's look at the first solution that comes to our mind.

 We simply traverse over all the elements of the array.
 We consider all the possible subarrays taking care of the constraints imposed on the cuts, and check if any such cuts exist which satisfy the given equal sum quadruples criteria.